sanskkriti/sanskkriti/README.md

 ### Cloud & AI Engineer | 🔴 Red Hatter | GenAI Enthusiast

 I like building systems that scale and exploring the intelligence that runs on top of them.
-Currently interning at Red Hat, where I work on enterprise-grade cloud infrastructure by day and experiment with LLMs, RAG, and agentic workflows on the side.
+Currently interning at Red Hat, where I work on **open-source** enterprise cloud infrastructure by day and experiment with LLMs, RAG, and agentic workflows on the side.

 ---

 ### 🔭 What I'm into
 - ☁️ **Cloud-native platforms:** Kubernetes, OpenShift
+- 🌍 **Open Source Ecosystems:** Passionate about community-driven tech and open innovation
 - 🧠 **AI Architecture:** GenAI, RAG architectures & multi-agent systems
 - ⚙️ **Reliability:** Backend systems that don't fall over
 - 🚀 **Execution:** Turning AI experiments into usable, production-ready tools